 If you have questions about post-adoption care, please call the Pet Helpline at 952-HELP-PET.

-Begin a routine of home healthcare right away.
+Begin a routine of home healthcare right away, including preventative care.
 Grooming sessions are a perfect time to check your pet for fleas, ticks, rashes, cuts, lumps, and any other physical irregularities.
 Changes in your pet’s behavior, appetite, or elimination habits may indicate a health problem.
 Always consult with a veterinarian if you notice a potential health problem or before proceeding with any new treatment.
 Never give any over-the-counter medication without first checking with your veterinarian.
 Human drugs can be fatal to animals!

 During the adoption process, you should have received information about microchipping options or changing information attached to an existing microchip.
 Please remember that microchipping is secondary to collars and ID tags.
 Every dog and cat adopted from AHS goes home with a free collar and ID tag because we believe using a collar and ID tag (with a current phone number and address) is the most effective way to be reunited with your pet should they go missing.